TechTronicsEngineering/AutoPlex7/README.md

 int DP = 12;
 ```

-After you're done setting up the paremeters, you'll need to initiallize the seven segment display.
+After you're done setting up the paremeters, you'll need to initiallize the seven segment display in ```setup()```.
 This can be done by calling:
 ```C++
 display.begin();
 ```